 2. Stay Calm, Even if They Aren’t

 Emotions run high when your child is uncontrollably crying from a bad dream, or screaming out of fear, or frustrated as they are in a state of sleepy confusion.
 It is easy for a parent to get emotional themselves – scared, angry, confused, tired, helpless.
 There were many times during our daughter’s night terrors that my husband and I would find ourselves fighting about what to do during these situations as they were happening.
-However, the calmer we remained – the gentler we approached her – the more loving we spoke to her or held her – the faster she would snap out of it, and fall back asleep.
+However, the calmer we remained – the gentler we approached her – the more loving we spoke to her or held her – the faster she would snap out of it and fall back asleep.

 3. Be Present

 Being present for your child during night terrors is crucial, at least in our experience.
 There is nothing more comforting than the voice and touch of mommy and daddy for a child, especially during scary moments.
 Some parents find that it helps to talk to their child via the baby monitor only.
 Their voice alone would calm them down enough for the child to fall back asleep.
 For others, entering the bedroom and being in the room with the child works best.
 This is because a physical presence can bring more comfort than being alone.
 For us, we start by talking to our daughter through the monitor.
 If she is still crying, we will go into her room and love on her until she calms down.
-We found that ignoring her during night terrors only scared her more, and caused her to cry longer, harder.
+We found that ignoring her during night terrors only scared her more and caused her to cry longer, harder.
 She would also remember it as a negative experience the next morning.

 4. Refrain from Taking Action During the Episode

 Like we mentioned before, how it’s important to keep their sleeping environment consistent.
-It’s very important to refrain from taking any sort of action during a night terror.
+It’s imperative to refrain from taking any action during a night terror.
 We try not to do things like turn on the lights, pick her up, move her to another room, talk to her loudly, or try to get her to do anything out of the ordinary.
 Because most times, when kids have night terrors, they are entirely unaware they have them in the first place.
 So changing their environment into something different will only confuse them more.
-Instead, we have learned to simply sit beside her, on the bed, just so she knows we are there, and that she is safe to go back to sleep.
+Instead, we have learned to sit beside her, on the bed, just so she knows we are there, and that she is safe to go back to sleep.